barr-israel/barrcodes/content/posts/1brc_part1/index.md

 - I tried to get the file to be mapped onto huge pages in memory, which should be possible with the correct setup, but nothing I tried made it happen.
 - I tried to find a way to completely skip parsing and find max/min/sum without parsing the measurement so I could parse once at the end, but I could not come up with any way that doesn't come with a slow down.
 - I found that 90% of the lines are shorter than 16 bytes, which means I can fit at least 2 lines in a single 32 byte SIMD to potential speed up the line reading.
   Unfortunately, the more complex flow in `line_read` that included a loop that parses a line for every 1 in the resulting mask caused a slowdown of a few seconds.
+  I do suspect that using AVX512 and always parsing *exactly* 2 lines per `line_read` will achieve some speed-up.
 - Creating the different slices from each line generated a bounds check, which I wanted to eliminate, but adding another `assert_unchecked` did not have an effect, and replacing the slice creation with an `unchecked_get` version resulted in a slowdown of a second and a half I could not explain, and it is not worth exploring it just to save 2 instructions that do not take any significant time.
-- I tried using PGO(Profile Guided Optimizations) for a "simple" optimization, but that resulted in a slowdown of around a tenth of a second.
+- I tried using PGO(Profile Guided Optimizations) for a easy performance boost, but that resulted in a slowdown of around a tenth of a second.
 - Before writing the lookup table variant of `parse_measurement`, I thought I could beat the compiler with hand written inline assembly, but the result was tens of milliseconds behind the compiler's version.

 ## Unexplained Regression When Slicing Differently